 While municipal bond defaults have been rare, they do occur, more frequently in periods of economic stress.
 Major municipalities, such as Detroit, Michigan, and Jefferson County, Alabama, have declared and exited bankruptcy with significant losses for bondholders who did not have insurance.
-Puerto Rico defaulted before entering a bankruptcy-like process that may take years to resolve.
+Puerto Rico defaulted before entering a bankruptcy-like process.
 Assured Guaranty insured bondholders were fully protected in all those instances.